apache/tapestry-5/54_RELEASE_NOTES.md

 enable the JavaScript to support Bootstrap's modal dialogs.
 These modules do not export any value, but they do establish dependencies: to Bootstrap's "transition" module to enable animations, and ultimately to "jquery".

+Bootstrap is added to the core JavaScriptStack.
+Applications can override the tapestry.bootstrap-root symbol, or the StackElement entries contributed to the core JavaScript stack to use an application-customized version of Bootstrap.

+Certain built-in Tapestry pages (the T5Dashboard, the default ExceptionReport page) are set up to ignore any changes to the core stack CSS, and use the default copy of Bootstrap (otherwise, the CSS changes can corrupt the layout of these pages).

 ## Form element components

 TextField, PasswordField, TextArea, and Select now render the CSS class attribute `form-control`; you may add additional